Technology & Digital Leadership Recruitment

 The Chief AI Officer is one of the fastest-growing C-suite appointments in the UK, driven by board-level pressure to develop coherent AI strategies, manage the governance risks of AI adoption, and build the internal capability to deploy AI at scale.
 The UK Government’s AI regulation white paper and the OECD’s AI Principles together set the framework within which UK businesses are expected to govern AI use — creating a clear requirement for senior leadership with both technical AI capability and governance expertise.

 Digital transformation is the most common technology leadership brief Exec Capital receives from established businesses — organisations that have legacy technology infrastructure and need to appoint a senior leader to define and deliver a modernisation programme.
-This can be structured as a CTO appointment, a Chief Transformation Officer, a Director of Digital, or a programme-level appointment depending on the scale and governance structure of the business.
+This can be structured as a Chief Digital Officer (CDO) appointment, a Chief Transformation Officer, a Digital Transformation Director, or a programme-level appointment depending on the scale and governance structure of the business.

 The McKinsey Digital research on transformation identifies leadership capability as the primary differentiator between successful and failed digital transformations — consistently ranking ahead of technology selection and budget.
+The CDO appointment in particular has become a board-level role in many large enterprises, accountable for the overall digital strategy, customer experience modernisation, and the cultural change programmes that underpin technology change.
 Exec Capital’s digital transformation practice recruits for permanent, fractional and interim leadership across all transformation mandates.

 Technology businesses — whether SaaS, fintech, deep tech or platform businesses — require CFOs with specific experience of technology business economics: ARR, MRR, churn, LTV and CAC as the primary financial metrics; SaaS revenue recognition under IFRS 15; and the investor relations capability to engage with VC or growth equity sponsors whose analytical frameworks differ from those of traditional corporate finance.
 A CFO from a manufacturing or professional services background will struggle in this environment regardless of their technical accounting competence.